Josephrp/pipelex/.pipelex/draft_pipelines.md

 ## Best Practices

+1. **Use semantic variable names**: Name variables based on what they represent, not how they're used.
+Use `document` instead of `input_document`, `text` instead of `input_text`, `analysis` instead of `result_1`.

-1. **Name consistently**: Once you name a result (e.g., `analyzed_data`), use that exact name when referencing it later.
+2. **Name consistently**: Once you name a result (e.g., `analysis`), use that exact name when referencing it later.

-2. **Show memory state**: After complex steps, show what's in WorkingMemory to track data flow.
+3. **Show memory state**: After complex steps, show what's in WorkingMemory to track data flow.

-3. **Be explicit about inputs**: For each operator step, clearly indicate which items from WorkingMemory are being used.
+4. **Be explicit about inputs**: For each operator step, clearly indicate which items from WorkingMemory are being used.

-4. **Use descriptive names**: Instead of `result_1`, use `extracted_entities` or `summarized_content`.
+5. **Use descriptive names**: Choose names that clearly describe the content: `summaries`, `technical_info`, `user_preferences`.

-5. **Concise step descriptions**: Each step should have a clear title that describes what it accomplishes.
+6. **Concise step descriptions**: Each step should have a clear title that describes what it accomplishes.
 Avoid repeating the same information in multiple places.

-6. **No prompts during drafting**: Focus on describing WHAT each step does, not HOW (the actual prompts).
+7. **No prompts during drafting**: Focus on describing WHAT each step does, not HOW (the actual prompts).
 Prompts are implementation details added later.

-7. **Block vs Inline references**:
+8. **Block vs Inline references**:
    - Use `@variable_name` notation for block insertions (multi-line content)
    - Use `$variable_name` notation for inline insertions (single values in sentences)

-8. **Batch operations**: When processing lists, clearly indicate:
+9. **Batch operations**: When processing lists, clearly indicate:
    - What list is being iterated (`batch_over`)
    - What each item is called during processing (`batch_as`)
    - What the collected results are named